 What's this got to do with a septic tank baffle repair, I hear you ask?
 Well, most people with a damaged septic tank baffle will find that they are also starting to have soakaway problems.
 This is because if the baffle is not doing its job, solid waste can leave the tank and enter into the soakaway system.
 Soakaways can only deal with waste water, not solid waste, and unfortunately this results in the soakaway becoming blocked.
 And not in a way that can be cleared through either - this kind of damage is permanent and irreversible.

-So, even if a septic tank baffle repair was possible, more often than not it won't solve the drainage problems you're having.
+So, even if a septic tank baffle repair was possible, more often than not it won't solve the septic tank problems you're having.
 Even if the septic tank started working again, the soakaway will have failed.
 Instead of the waste water filtering into the surrounding soil, it will be unable to do so and will just flow back to the tank, or make its way above ground.
+This can often cause the ground above the soakaway to become boggy, which can be one of the first things to alert you to a problem below ground.

-If it's just a repair you're after, we can arrange for one of our panel of expert specialist contractors to provide you with a price and recommendations to get you back up and running as quickly as possible.
+If it's just a repair you're after, we can do that too, and provide you with a price and recommendations to get you back up and running as quickly as possible.

 Call the team at UKDP today on 0800 028 9903 or 01628 788600 or send us a message and we can talk you through how we can help.